epfl-lara/stainless/core/src/sphinx/neon.rst

 While the techniques discussed in this section are useful in general, their applicability has of course its limitations in practice.
-These limitations are mostly due to Leon's limited support for certain language constructs, such as higher-order functions (HOFs) or quantifiers (which in turn is due, mostly, to the limited support of the corresponding theories in the underlying SMT solvers).
+These limitations are mostly due to Stainless' limited support for certain language constructs, such as higher-order functions (HOFs) or quantifiers (which in turn is due, mostly, to the limited support of the corresponding theories in the underlying SMT solvers).